 IHT won’t be charged if the inheritance is left to a spouse, civil partner, charity, or amateur sports club – otherwise, IHT will apply on any estates valued at over £325,000.

-The minimum tax-free threshold increases to £450,000 if the estate was left to children or grandchildren, including step and adopted children.
+For the 2019/2020 tax year, the minimum tax-free threshold increases to £475,000 if the estate was left to children or grandchildren, including step and adopted children.

 It is usually the estate – not you as the executor and/or inheritor – who pays inheritance tax, which is due six months after the death.

 Now you have the official will, death certificate and grant of probate (or letters of administration if there was no will), you can inform any banks, building societies, utility companies and insurers of the death.

 Bank accounts remain open until all the money is retrieved and the account formally closed.
 However, direct debits and standing orders will be cancelled.

 Remember, it is illegal to withdraw money from an open account of someone who has died (unless you are the other person named on a joint account) before you have informed the bank of the death and been granted probate.
 This is the case even if you need to access some of the money to pay for the funeral.